 What is Ceiling Water Damage?

-Left to its own devices, mold and mildew are likely to grow, and the structure itself will weaken over time.
-You may even end up with a collapsed ceiling and a ton of property damage.
+Unfortunately - whether ignored, avoided or overlooked - mold and mildew are likely to grow, and the structure itself will weaken over time.
+You may even end up with a collapsed ceiling and a LOT of property damage.
 So it’s important to know how to identify ceiling water damage, and know what to do once you’ve found it.

 Is it Water Damage?

-Identifying water damage in your ceiling is often fairly easy, as it can be painfully obvious once it reaches a certain stage, but it’s a good job to know all of the signs to look out for.
-Outside of water leaking from your ceiling, some things to watch out for include:
+Identifying water damage in your ceiling is usually pretty straightforward.
+It can be painfully obvious once it reaches a certain stage, but it is good to know all of the signs to be on the look out for.
+Other than the obvious water leaking from your ceiling, some things to watch out for include: